deephaven/deephaven-core/demo/web/src/main/notebooks/A. Real-time table ops/A1 Create tables and fake data .md

 # Create tables and fake data

-In this demo, we show how to perform real-time operations on tables.
-To start off, we will need to create some tables with data in them.
+Throughout this demo notebook series, we show many of the ways to interact with real-time data in Deephaven.
+Here, we create some tables with fake data; in other notebooks, we show how to perform table operations on that data.
+Knowing how to create fake ticking tables can be useful for familiarizing yourself with Deephaven and to work on proof of concepts without necessarily having a complete dataset.

 The following Python code contains a method that creates a table with random integers and characters in it, with each row in the table containing a time-stamp as well.